 Homeward 2020 was created as a vision of UniverCity Connections, a community-wide, citizen-driven collaboration initiated in 2005 by the City of Fort Collins, Colorado State University and the Community Foundation of Northern Colorado.
-In 2015, the City of Fort Collins approached Homeward 2020 to take a formal leadership role in issues pertaining to homelessness.
+Since 2015, the City of Fort Collins maintains a Memorandum of Understanding with Homeward 2020, pointing to the organization’s role in strategic planning, policy and facilitation pertaining to homelessness.

 Christine Kneeland | Community Member, Chair, Founding Member

 Dave Edwards | Community Member, Co-Chair, Founding Member

 Michael Allen | Chief Executive Officer, SummitStone Health Partners

 Kevin Cronin | Interim Police Chief, Fort Collins Police Services

 Annie Davies | President and CEO, United Way of Larimer County

 Marcia Davis | Former High School Math teacher/Point In Time Coordinator

 Joe Hall | Executive Director, Catholic Charities, Larimer County Region